Photo by Suki Dhanda

 He bought a camera, built a website and once he began filling it with tearful political polemics, the internet responded by sending him money.
 Now he had a new job: tearing the militarised economic superstructure of the West apart.
 Armed with a thick skin, a Bill Hicks T-shirt and some twee pranks he was going to make the police state cringe itself into extinction.

-His profile grew and he began dating the founder of the 9/11 Truth Society at Cambridge University, a young student called Silkie Carlo, of whom Charlie was desperately proud.
+His profile grew and he began dating the founder of an activist organisation at Cambridge University, a young student called Silkie Carlo, of whom Charlie was desperately proud.
 Unlike most bedroom revolutionaries, he was confident, striking and had a sense of humour.
 Soon he was gaining powerful supporters.
-His hero, Alex Jones, picked up on the conspiratorial lingo floating through Charlie’s anti-establishment rants and invited him to appear on his radio show, InfoWars.
+His hero, Alex Jones, picked up on the conspiratorial lingo floating through Charlie's anti-establishment rants and invited him to appear on his radio show, InfoWars.

 "I became their poster child very quickly," says Veitch, a little bitterly, "and it fed my ego."